-DDW features around 400 sessions and 3,300 oral abstract and ePoster presentations.
+DDW features around 400 sessions and 4,300 oral abstract and ePoster presentations.
+To learn more about scientific sessions at DDW 2023, sign up for our email and mailing list.

 Invited-speaker sessions feature some of the most prestigious experts in their fields.
 Organized by each of the four sponsoring societies, these sessions highlight a wide range of topics that appeal to a broad base of attendees.
 In program planning resources, invited presentations can be identified by their presentation numbers.
 Below are examples of invited speaker sessions offered at DDW.